 Aside from this one, Better coupon also has other functions just as neat like a quick link builder and pre-applied coupon link.

-It comes to the end of tutorial: How to Import Coupons in Magento 2.
+It comes to the end of tutorial: How to Import Coupon Codes in Magento 2.